Maryland Whistleblower Protection Laws

 Maryland common law provides a limited public policy exception to the at-will employment rule for wrongful termination where the discharge contravenes some clear mandate of public policy.
 Courts may rely on “prior judicial opinions, legislative enactments, or administrative regulations” as the chief sources of public policy and the “declaration of public policy is normally the function of the legislative branch.”
 Adler v.
 Am.
 Standard Corp., 291 Md.
 31, 45, 432 A.2d 464, 472 (1981).

-As wrongful discharge in violation of public policy is a tort action, a prevailing plaintiff can obtain punitive damages.
+As wrongful discharge in violation of public policy in Maryland is a tort action, a prevailing plaintiff can obtain punitive damages.

 There are three key limitations on the wrongful discharge tort: